How to write an essay

 Most university essays are set with a word count and deadline in place.
 It's therefore important that you don't waste time or words on waffle.
 You need to write clearly and concisely and ensure that every sentence and paragraph works towards answering the essay question.

-'A successful essay is one that answers all parts of the essay question,' explains Dr Khusainova.
-'Also consider elements such as the level of critical thinking and whether it's written in a suitable style.
+Make sure you address all parts of the essay question.
+Also consider elements such as the level of critical thinking and whether it's written in a suitable style.

-'One of the most important (and coincidentally, the most challenging) elements of essay writing is ensuring your assignment has a logical storyline.
-Make sure no idea is coming out of the blue and that the discussion flows logically.'
+One of the most important elements of essay writing is ensuring that your assignment has a logical storyline.
+Make sure no idea is coming out of the blue and that the discussion flows logically.

 Also consider your method of referencing.
-Some institutions specify a preferred citation style such as The Harvard System.
+Some institutions specify a preferred citation style, such as The Harvard System.
 Whatever referencing system you're using ensure that you're doing so correctly to avoid plagiarism.
 It should go without saying that your writing needs to be your own.

 Carefully consider the introduction and conclusion